 Scoring stucco on Bristol Statehouse (1819).
 Bristol Statehouse Foundation has raised over $1.4 million in grants, loans, and donations to restore this landmark on the Bristol Common.

 The Rhode Island Historical Preservation & Heritage Commission operates one grant program and serves as a clearinghouse for information on other preservation grants and financial incentives.

 Certified Local Government Grants are available for communities with Historic District Zoning.
 Eligible projects include identification and evaluation of significant historic and archaeological properties, the nomination of eligible properties to the National Register of Historic Places, historic preservation plans and certain education-related activities.
-Applications for the 2012 grant round are available now.

 Other grant sources are available for Rhode Island projects.
 Planning a project?
 Review our list of local, state, regional, and national preservation funds.
 Or check out other resources for financial incentives.

 For more information, contact Sharon Allison at (401)222-4131.